shakshiHub/cs160_proj/README.md

 # 🍽️ FoodEZ

 FoodEZ is a lightweight and modern web app that allows users to submit details about extra food available on campus.
-Admins can view submissions and coordinate food redistribution efficiently.
+This web app was created to tackle the growing issue of food waste on our campus.
+By allowing event organizers to post available food, FoodEZ offers a solution for students in need of a meal while also promoting sustainability by reducing unnecessary food waste.

 ## Technology Used
 - **Next.js** (App Router)